mvolkanatalay/scRNAseq-PulmonaryFibrosis/scRNAseq-PF.md

 # Extract counts
 counts <- GetAssayData(object = filtered_seurat, layer = "counts")

-# Output a logical matrix specifying for each gene on whether or not there are more than zero counts per cell
+# Output a logical matrix specifying for each gene whether or not there are more than zero counts per cell
 nonzero <- counts > 0

 # Sums all TRUE values and returns TRUE if more than 10 TRUE values per gene